ibomdv/dlp/README.md

 ## DRMLogPlotter - rebuild

 ### Update: Version 1.24 is released (14.
 August 2026)
-( Update Text follow ...
-Raspberry Pi - Version is still 1.22 at the moment )
+( Raspberry Pi - Version is still 1.22 at the moment )

 ...